jason-kerney/blog/_posts/2021/2021-07-23-onboarding-ritual.md

   </ol>
 </aside>

+{% assign related = site.posts | where: "title","Onboarding a Human Into a Human System" | first %}

 ## TL; DR

 Hiring a new employee comes with a whole lot of uncertainty that most companies do not address well.
 Looking at our onboarding as a rite of passage can help us address this uncertainty and simplify the means of building trust through the organization.